monome/dust/docs/jah/r/index.md

 ## Status

 - Beta-stage.
 Commands are fixed.
-Some modules are not well tested.
+A few modules are not well tested.